chaslinux/findmonitor/README.md

 # findmonitor
+# by chaslinux, chaslinux-at-gmail.com

-Detect monitor information and create a PDF
+Detect monitor information and create a PDF.

+Work in progress.